About

 Blueberry Glaze

-• 1 1/2 – 2 cups powdered sugar (depending on how thick you’d like glaze)
+• 1 ½ – 2 cups powdered sugar, depending on how thick you'd like the glaze

 Instructions

-3. In a separate medium bowl, add dried blueberries and toss lightly with flour (this will help blueberries from sinking to bottom of bowl later).
+• In a separate medium bowl, add blueberries and toss lightly with flour (this will help blueberries from sinking to bottom of bowl later).
 Set aside.

-8. Once the cake has cooled make the blueberry glaze: in a small blender combine fresh blueberries with 1 1/2 cups powdered sugar until blended and smooth.
+• Once the cake has cooled make the blueberry glaze: in a small blender combine fresh blueberries with 1 ½ cups powdered sugar until blended and smooth.
 Add 1-2 tablespoons of lemon juice if you want a slight tang, or water works too.
-Add more powdered sugar 1/4 cup at a time if you’d like a thicker glaze.
+Add more powdered sugar, ¼ cup at a time, if you'd like a thicker glaze.
 Place plate under cake on cooling rack before glazing.
 Pour glaze over cake in zigzag fashion.

 See FAQ’s in post just above recipe card.